Free Illinois Residential Lease Agreement

 The most important laws in Illinois to consider when you are renting a property include:

-Security deposits: Illinois landlords may charge any amount as a deposit if the property is not subject to rent control (765 ILCS 710/).
+- Security deposits: Illinois landlords may charge any amount as a deposit if the property is not subject to local rent control ordinances (765 ILCS 710/).
 This must be returned to the tenant within 30 days of vacating the property.
 Landlords must also state any deductions within this time frame and release the remaining amount of the security deposit within 45 days of the tenant leaving.
-Be aware, however, Chicago has its own rules on deposits, which specify that landlords must pay interest on the money taken and it must only be deposited in specific types of accounts at Chase Bank.

 FAQs About Illinois Lease Agreement